blu3fishes/my-sandstone-project/README.md

 # advanced-craft
-Datapack for Minecraft Dungeons &amp; Rare items in Survival
+Datapack for More Minecraft Survival Contents &amp; Rare items in Survival